napalmtorch/AerOS/README.md

 4. Build the Toolchain
 Once step 3 is finished you can run `make toolchain` in the AerOS main folder this will take some time depending on your System.
+This will also install some requirements that are needed to compile the Toolchain!
 Go grab a Coffee or some Tea!

 5. Finally done
 now all you need to do is type `make`